-What I’m going to be showing you today about decorative rubber bands quick tutorial is fairly easy to make.
+What I’m going to be showing you today – the decorative rubber bands quick tutorial – is fairly easy to make.
 You can do lots of them but…

 …this is not my original idea.

-Anyway, I stumbled upon this little cute DIY and found that it’s such a cool idea to make use of rubber bands.
+Anyway, I stumbled upon this little cute DIY and found it’s such a cool idea to use rubber bands.
 I made a few of them in minutes.

 “What?
 Rubber band?”